Katharine Orton | Reading for Pleasure & Writing About Magic - Peters

 In a world where we focus so much on what’s around us, it’s easy to forget that ideas shaped it, and still do.
 After all, everything we humans have ever made started as an idea, from the light bulb to the smartphone.
 So, long live fantastical, magical books, and long live the imagination!
 Perhaps the magical and the real aren’t so totally separate after all.

-Our schools teams were inspired by Katharine's compelling call to read and write about magic.
-Anna, Steph, Lucy M and Dawn have come up with some imaginative ideas to get your primary pupils reading, writing and even making magic in the new year!
+Our qualified librarians and schools teams at Peters bookshop were inspired by Katharine's compelling call to read and write about magic.
+Anna, Steph, Lucy M and Dawn have come up with some imaginative ideas to get your primary pupils reading for pleasure, writing and even making magic in the new year!

 "You could decorate your classroom or library space like the fantasy story's setting.
 On World Book Day, we decorated our school library with Alice in Wonderland imagery and dressed up as the characters.
 We set activities, such as describing the Mad Hatter's tea party, which pupils could complete in the library.
 We were all immersed in the magical world of the story." - Steph